 Sections 24, 26 & 27 of the South African Constitution, affirm the right of all to a healthy environment; access to adequate housing; and access to basic services.
 The NDP Vision 2030 confirms that where people live and work is fundamental to sustainable livelihoods.
-Apartheid planning consigned the majority of South Africans to places far away from work, where services could not be sustained, and where it was difficult to access the benefits of society and participate in the economy.
+Apartheid planning consigned the majority of South Africans to places far away from work places, where provision of services could not be sustained.
 While South Africa's transition from apartheid to a democratic state has been a success, too many people are still faced with the poverty trap, inequality and unemployment.
 South Africa remains divided, with opportunities still shaped by the legacy of apartheid.
-In particular, young people and women are denied the opportunities to lead the lives that they desire.
+In particular, a large number of young people, women and people living with disabilities, are still excluded from mainstream economic activities.

-The Department of Human Settlements has identified spaces that are close to major economic activities and employment opportunities in order to convert them into sustainable human settlements.
-Achieving sustainable livelihoods requires infrastructure investment to be channelled towards these and other nodal areas.
-The District Development Model aims to achieve this.
+The Department of Human Settlements aims to acquire spaces that are close to major economic activities and employment opportunities in order to convert them into sustainable human settlements.
+Achieving sustainable livelihoods requires infrastructure investment to be channeled towards these and other nodal areas.
+The District Development Model (DDM) aims to achieve this.
+The Department has already embarked on a DDM Human Settlements Integrated Development Plan, which will be tabled before the Cabinet in due course.